robintw/Py6S/readme.markdown

 # Py6S #

-Py6S is a Python wrapper around the 6S radiative transfer model.
+Py6S is a Python wrapper around the [6S radiative transfer model](http://6s.ltdri.org/).
 This model is often used in remote sensing and atmospheric sciences, and provides highly accurate results.
 However, it can only process one band and one viewing geometry at a time.
 A number of applications require processing data for multiple wavebands or viewing geometries, and this wrapper makes this easy.

-For example:
+For example, the code below sets up some parameters for the 6S model (the rest are left at their default settings) and runs the model for all wavelengths from 0.4 to 0.8 micrometres and prints one of the outputs.

 ```python
 import numpy as np